dave-honig/Boardgames_Excel_Project/README_Detailed_Steps.md

 			COUNTROWS(
 			 FILTER(
 			 All_games,
-			 All_games[Rating Average] >= PercentileValue
+			 All_games[Game Rating] >= PercentileValue
 			 )
 			)
 ```
-3. The 90th percentile was chosen with 2,075 games with a rating average of 7.56 or higher compared to the 95th percentile with 1,038 games and a rating average of 7.88 or higher.
+3. The 90th percentile was chosen with 2,075 games with a Game Rating of 7.56 or higher compared to the 95th percentile with 1,038 games and a Game Rating of 7.88 or higher.
 4. In the Power Query Editor the original query was referenced to a new query named "Top_Games".
-   1. A filter was applied to the Rating Average for those greater than or equal to 7.56.
+   1. A filter was applied to the Game Rating for those greater than or equal to 7.56.
    2. The column statistics were checked to make sure there were 2,075 rows.
    3. The query "Top_Games" was added to the data model.